HaninHaidrah/about-me/README.md

 2. The other question was adding an array to store multiple choices and it was really the hardest and mose intresting one
 3. doing styling "simple one " to html
 4. using loops in my codes
+* I was a navigator on https://github.com/HaninHaidrah/about-me/pull/1/

+* I was a drive on https://github.com/HaninHaidrah/about-me-1